dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/credit card payments.md

 The NFTs would need to be lien aware, and display as such, so that workers were aware before commiting time.

 Provide a swap service that can purchase the lien, add a percentage on top or take from the funding, then supply the funding to the packet unencumbered.

+Mint an 1155 token for each CC transaction that we process.
+This means the funds can be spent as tho they were money, but are all revoked if the transaction rolls back.